Mercy (Kanye West song): Composition

 "Mercy" is a Southern hip-hop song with dancehall influences.
-Beginning with a vocal sample by Fuzzy Jones, the song spans a haunting bass track, sparse drums, piano keys, and a Scarface film sample.
-The track is built around an undulating beat that runs throughout, resembling an eerie piano line.
-Periodically, an authoritative voiceover interjects, adding a commanding tone to the production.
-Playing off a hook (sampled from YB's song "Lambo") about a "two-seat Lamborghini".
+Beginning with a sample of the early 1990s dancehall track, "Dust a Sound Boy" by Fuzzy Jones, the song spans a haunting bass track, sparse drums, piano keys, and a Scarface film sample.
+It plays off a hook (sampled from YB's song "Lambo") about a "two-seat Lamborghini".
 West's posse references Sarah Palin, Rick James, and Ms. Pac-Man.
-By three minutes, the song's beat switches to an electronic dance music track.
-As the song progresses, the beat slows dramatically, creating a contrast in pacing that gives the impression of a distinct composition embedded within the main track.

 Lyrically, Big Sean continues the strip clubs-inspired themes of his earlier single "Dance (Ass)", while Pusha T delivers verses focused on his luxury car collection.
 West's lines center on his wealth and relationship with models, often used to taunt less successful rappers.
-Without an overarching concept, 2 Chainz closes the track with a free-associative verse referencing high-end jewelry, designed accessories, and premium marijuana strains.
-Sean repeats the phrase, "swerve", several times throughout the song.
-LA Weekly journalist, Brian McManus, noted that the track contains references to suicide doors, which West has previously discussed in his song, "Can't Tell Me Nothing".
-The sample of "Dust a Sound Boy" on "Mercy" was the most popular sample of 2012, according to WhoSampled.
+Without an overarching concept, 2 Chainz closes the song with a free-associative verse referencing high-end jewelry, designed accessories, and premium marijuana strains.
+LA Weekly journalist, Brian McManus, noted that the song contains references to suicide doors, which West has previously discussed in his song, "Can't Tell Me Nothing".